 People also ate deer, pronghorns, rabbits, prairie dogs, fish, mussels, birds, bears, and wolves.
-However, the People preferred bison because they provided not only great quantities of meat, but also hides, bones, and other organs which had many uses as food, tools, or medicine.Bison Hides
+However, People of many cultures preferred bison because they provided not only great quantities of meat, but also hides, bones, and other organs.
+The animals they killed for food also provided bone to make tools, hides for clothing and shelter (from hides), and other materials such as bladders that could be used to hold water.Bison Hides

-The methods of hunting big game remained about the same until bow and arrow technology made hunting more efficient.
-The People continued to depend on bison and other animals for their main food source until well into the 19th century.
-The animals they killed for food also provided tools (from bone), clothing and shelter (from hides), and other materials such as bladders that could be used to hold water.
+Methods of hunting big game remained about the same until around 600 A.D. when bow and arrow technology made hunting more efficient.
+People continued to depend on bison and other animals for their main food source until well into the 19th century when the great herds of bison nearly disappeared from North America.

 Why is this important?
 The People who lived on the northern Great Plains in the ancient past were hunters and gatherers.
 Hunting determined how they lived and how they made their tools.
 They organized their families and communities around hunting.